marbocub/network-equipment/README.md

 This library provide two features.

 * Telnet client that extends [graze/telnet-client](https://github.com/graze/telnet-client) to provide waitForPrompt(), login(), enable(), configure() and several useful methods
-* The parser that converts several supported Cisco IOS command responses to the array
+* The parser that converts a supported Cisco IOS command response to the array

-The parser is implemented as the standalone library and as the integrated with telnet client.
-If you want to use a different telnet/SSH client library, you can use the parser as standalone library.
+The parser is implemented as the integrated with telnet client and as the standalone library.
+If you want to use your own telnet/SSH client library, you can use the parser as standalone library.

 ## Supported network equipment

-The supported network equipment of the parser and the telnet client are as follows:
+Supported network equipment by the parser and the telnet client are as follows:

 * Cisco IOS
 * Cisco IOS-XE